How can we help you?

 Under an innovation funding initiative in the energy sector, such as Ofgem’s NIA funding, it is important to remember that innovation projects are partly funded by energy customers.
 As a result, terms and conditions surrounding intellectual property (IP) within projects that utilise NIA funding need to comply with the NIA governance document, published by Ofgem.

-Please also be reassured that a non-disclosure agreement can be requested when submitting an idea through the EIC and our legal team is at hand to provide support and discuss the process.
+Please also be reassured that a non-disclosure agreement can be requested when submitting an idea through the EIC and our legal team is on hand to provide support and discuss the process.

 Where can I find out about the UK energy networks’ innovation priorities?